 My son.
 My firstborn son.

 Amen!
 Scripture refs for My Son: Rev 4:8 & Prov 1:8-9

 I was initially exceedingly scared when I knew that the Lord wanted me to teach my own children and not send them to school, like everyone else around me was doing.
 My heart used to nearly leap out of my body with the fear at what I was about to undertake and what people’s reactions might be to it.
-I want to emphasise also, to my overseas readers that Home Education was very rare in my country of England at that time.
-So it was a truly radical, departure from the norm of the people around me.
-But it was certainly a worthwhile venture.
+I want to emphasise also, to my overseas readers, that Home Education was very rare in my country of England at that time.
+So it was a truly radical departure from the norm of the people around me.
+Yet it was certainly a worthwhile venture.
 And the bottom line for me was that I knew that it was the Lord’s will for me and my family at that time.

 In the end, I managed to teach them successfully for a period of about fourteen years at home, but then I used the school system after that point, when my life fell apart through divorce.